 Where am I feeling lonely most often?

 These four questions are very important because they help you highlight the reasons why you are feeling lonely and the conditions within which you are feeling most alone.
-You might actually be surprised with your responses.
+You might actually be surprised at your responses.
 You probably don’t feel equally lonely all the time.
 There are most likely periods and moments throughout your day or week where you are feeling more lonely and isolated.
 It’s very important to clarify these areas because within the answers to these questions lie the solutions you are searching for to help you overcome your feelings of loneliness.
-For instance, maybe you should focus on spending more time on the areas where you are feeling more connected and less lonely, while avoiding wherever possible the specific situations and circumstances that lead to periods of loneliness.
+For instance, maybe you should focus on spending more time on the areas where you are feeling more connected and less lonely while avoiding wherever possible the specific situations and circumstances that lead to periods of loneliness.